20481A5450/PredictingStockPricesUsingLSTM-Bharat_Intern/README.md

 - Preprocess your stock price data and save it in a CSV file.
 - Replace the `"netflix.csv"` file with your dataset.
 - Modify hyperparameters and model architecture as needed.
-- Run the Jupyter Notebook (`stock_prediction.ipynb`) for step-by-step execution.
+- Run the Jupyter Notebook (`main.ipynb`) for step-by-step execution.

 ## Data

 - The project uses historical stock price data.
-- You can find sample data in the `data/` directory.
+- You can find sample data in the `netflix` directory.
 - Ensure your dataset includes date and closing price columns.

 ## Model

-- The LSTM-based model is defined in the `Model` class.
+- The LSTM-based model is defined in the file.
-- Modify the model architecture and hyperparameters in the Jupyter Notebook.
+- Modify the model architecture and hyperparameters in the Jupyter Notebook if needed.

 ## Training